 The Installation Location

 How the AC is installed can also affect its longevity.
-For instance, outdoor units which are exposed to direct sunlight will age faster than those in a shaded area.
+For instance, outdoor units that are exposed to direct sunlight will age faster than those in a shaded area.
 Similarly, places with contaminants, such as homes near farms where pesticides and other chemicals are used routinely, lead to faster aging of ACs.
 Coastal areas also pose corrosion risks to air conditioning units due to the saltwater to which the units are exposed.
 Always let the AC technician that you have hired in Sacramento to select the most appropriate installation location so that any environmental threats present there are minimized or avoided.

 Maintenance is important to air conditioner longevity.
 Poor maintenance, such as ignoring to provide adequate component lubrication, will result in accelerated wear of the AC.
 A high-quality unit will, therefore, fail prematurely if it isn’t well maintained.
 Conversely, a unit of lower quality may last longer if it is given the necessary preventive maintenance and it is repaired promptly before a defect affects other components.
 Work with Fox Family Heating and Air conditioning so that a customized maintenance schedule can be designed for the AC in your Sacramento home to avoid premature system failure.

 Having a durable air conditioning unit starts by identifying the best heating and air conditioning company to size, install and maintain that air conditioning system.
-Talk to several air conditioner replacement professionals in Sacramento and select the best company, Fox Family Heating and Air Conditioning, to trust with your investment.
+Talk to several air conditioner replacement professionals in Sacramento and select the best company, Fox Family Heating and Air , to trust with your investment.